diddy-boy/mini-pi-media-server/README.md

 Rotating-server-sync.sh - Pull down the most recent media from a home server in the past xx months. the user can set how many months to pull down reconfigure-wifi.sh - set up which wifi network to connect to and also set up an access point and password for when the mini pi server is away from home
-Configure-server-sync.sh - users can set up a timed sync service to always sync media from and set a time to syncronise every day.
+Configure-server-sync.sh - users can set up a timed sync service to always sync media from and set a time to syncronise every day. mkv-2-mp4.sh: Handles the batch conversion of media files to ensure they play smoothly on web browsers and older smart TVs. scraper.py: A Python-based tool that uses DuckDuckGo and BeautifulSoup to find metadata for your media library.

 I borked it, how can I fix it ? run the command to download and install again :-